Parithimaal/Predictive_Maintenance-NASA_Turbofan_Jet_Engine/README.md

 ## Future Work
 - **Deep Learning:** Using Neural Networks such as LSTM and GRU to capture temporal patterns
-- **Asymmetric Loss function** Using an Asyemmtric Loss function to penalize over-prediction than under-prediction
+- **Asymmetric Loss function:** Using an Asyemmtric Loss function to penalize over-prediction than under-prediction

 ## References
 [NASA Turbofan Engine Degradation Simulation Data Set](https://data.nasa.gov/Aerospace/CMAPSS-Jet-Engine-Simulated-Data/ff5v-kuh6/about_data)